 - If we continue with helping dogs, always give water and food to them because with all the walking, they are surely thirsty and hungry.
 And please do not be afraid of them, I only had one dog bark at me and show me teeth; others are lovely and love to cuddle.

 - If you see a dead animal in the middle of the road, call your local city department of sanitation or 112 if you are Slovenian (this number is the most important number for us to remember).
 If possible, move the animal on the side of the road or keep an eye on the cars that might drive over them.

 - If you find a dead mouse or a small dead bird, no one will really come (they aren’t dogs and cats after all), so just move them to the nearest grass and put them away from people.
 If they are still alive, please, do call someone.

 - Splurge on birdhouses and hang them on every tree that is strong enough to hold a birdhouse.
 My goal for this spring is to hang at least 5 birdhouses, as there are tons of birds where I live and they suffered a lot of cold this winter.
 Also, splurge on bird food!

-- Stop cutting grass!
+- Stop cutting the grass!
 I was always embarrassed by our little jungle but now that I know that weedy lawns are good for biodiversity, bees and wildlife, I will proudly watch the grass grow and all types of insects fly around my head.

 - Plant bee-friendly plants.
 Which plants are bee-friendly though?
 Well, you have hyacinth, calendula, wild lilac, zinnias and goldenrod to name just a few.
-Remember, if bees die, we die.
+Remember, if bees die, we suffer.

 - Go plant-based and leave animals off your plate.
 I have plenty of posts that are all about eating plant-based and whole foods, but if you want the ultimate resources list, here you have it.
 Take your time to transition or do it quickly – but do eat plenty of plants.